 4. Serial crowdfunders can eliminate launch day surprises

 If you’re a creator who has run multiple successful Indiegogo or Kickstarter campaigns, you can import past projects into Launch and get insights into your previous backers’ pledge behavior.
 By looking at Launch data, like how much money repeat backers contributed to your other campaigns and when they pledged, you’ll be able to anticipate how those backers will convert during your upcoming campaign.

 Take what you’ve learned about your audience to create custom messages to drum up excitement and secure early pledge commitments.
 If you’ve consistently engaged this audience in the days leading up to your launch, there shouldn’t be any surprises when it comes to your day-one performance.

 ComixTribe publisher Tyler James has managed 16 successful Kickstarter projects.
-He tried Launch for his latest project, Counting, Colors & Cthulu, making use of the platform’s email templates to get backers to commit to backing on day one.
+He tried Launch for his latest project, Counting, Colors & Cthulu, making use of the platform’s email templates and landing page feature to get backers to commit to backing on day one.

 “What’s cool about this is that [Launch] actually creates an automatic pre-launch page that you can send backers to that let’s them click a button that says they’re in.
 Then it tracks how many backers from the audience that you sent it to actually click that button,” James says.
 “It’s great to get micro-conversions before you ever launch your Kickstarter project.”

 In the first three days, Launch generated an 81x return on investment for James, and 205 of the 359 people who pre-committed to backing had already pledged.

 Getting started with BackerKit Launch

 Who should use it?
 Anyone who is ready to start building their email list or who has an email list of fans.
 Launch is especially powerful for creators who’ve run successful campaigns.